ba-lindner/turtle/Extensions.md

 Strings can be concatenated with the `+` operator or the `append <value> to <variable>` statement.
 A set of methods for common string operations should also be provided as some sort of standard library.
+Finally, the statement `print <expr>` will print a string to stdout.

 ### Booleans